kyumin7487/kyumin7487/README.md

 <br>

 - My portfolio : [Click here!](https://gilded-emmental-851.notion.site/cdf25b3accb64e51a5be0b25e8db030f?pvs=4)
-- I believe in the potential of continuous effort.
+- I believe in the power of effort
 - I'm interested in Front-End development.
 - I'm a student in <a href="http://www.dgswhs.kr/">Daegu Software Meister High School</a>.
 - I'm working at a school club <a href="https://github.com/TeamAltHome" target="_blank">ALT</a> as a Front-End developer.
 ## 🔗 Contact Me

----

 - ✉️ **E-Mail (Click to Send)**
     - [**Personal**](mailto:gim605001@gmail.com)